jmo-on/2024-fall-cggp/README.md

 ## Developement

+   * First deliverable
-   * First deliverable: We have coded a crosshair, a gun shooting mechanism with collision detection, and some targets.
+     * We have coded a crosshair, a gun shooting mechanism with collision detection, and some targets.
 The player is also able to jump and move around the map.
      * We use a scene graph were targets and bullets are nodes and when collided, the bullet disappears and the node also gets pruned.
      * For input we use addMapping on the WASD keys for 2D movement and spacebar for jumping.
 We use left click to listen for shooting.
      * For the crosshair we use a guiNode and use local translation to calculate the location for the middle of the screen.